Rogdham/pyzstd/index.rst

         Prefix can be used for :ref:`patching engine<patching_engine>` scenario.

         #.
 Prefix is compatible with "long distance matching", while dictionary is not.
         #.
 Prefix only work for the first frame, then the compressor/decompressor will return to no prefix state.
 This is different from dictionary that can be used for all subsequent frames.
+Therefore, be careful when using with ZstdFile/SeekableZstdFile.
         #.
 When decompressing, must use the same prefix as when compressing.
         #.
 Loading prefix to compressor is costly.
         #.
 Loading prefix to decompressor is not costly.